fnk0/NowInTheater/README.md

 This tutorial aims to show the usage of some advanced java/android libraries to speed up Android development.

-It was written to be used by GDG OSU Stillwater, OK but you are free to rehuse for any purpose yuou want!
+It was written to be used by GDG OSU Stillwater, OK but you are free to reuse for any purpose you want!

 For any questions / concerns email: marcusandreog@gmail.com